-Jean Paul Wijers and Bengt-Arne Hulleman of Protocolbureau know for sure: “yes, we can.”
+Jean Paul Wijers and Bengt-Arne Hulleman of Protocolbureau know for sure: “Yes, we can.”
 In fact, they already know how to do it.
-Protocol will help us to realise the new corona proof event.
+Protocol will help us to realise new corona-proof events.

 Small scale only

 The pre-corona events with hundreds of invitees are a thing of the past; at least now, perhaps forever.
-Fortunately, because those mass meetings have always been pointless from the perspective of relationship management.
+This may be fortunate, because those mass meetings have always been pointless from the perspective of relationship management.

 Use the protocol logistics